03ladr/xevm/README.md

 # revm

+### why
-i am refining my rust skills (and ethdev intuitiveness) through implementing the EVM.
+i am refining my rust skill (and ethdev intuitiveness) through implementing the EVM.

 ### current progress
 implemented opcodes only support basic arithmetic. more will be added.